tomng/modernthird/src/reviews/best-home-cleaning-product.md

 ---

 Sometimes the best product is no product at all.
 Mixing simple distilled vinegar and water (1:1) is the best way to clean most of the hard surfaces in your home to get a spot-free, streak-free, germ-free shine.

+Spot-free, streak-free, germ-free shine.

+No worries about spraying toxic chemicals around where you live and eat!

 1 part distilled white vinegar (any brand is fine) + 1 part hot water = cleaning magic